16 Tips to Help You Save Money This Christmas

 1. Calculate Your Budget in Advance

 It is easy to get carried away when Christmas shopping.
-Many people often forget that all those goodies are going to have to be paid for, and the long-term consequences could lead to serious debt problems in the coming months.
+But, unfortunately, many people often forget that all those goodies are going to have to be paid for, and the long-term consequences could lead to serious debt problems in the coming months.

 2. Stop Giving Unnecessary Presents